talnetd/urlstrn/README.md

 ~~## strn~~

 This will become a url shortener service implemented in Go lang and backed by redis.
-I wish I would have a lot of fun exploring go.
+I hope I would have a lot of fun exploring go.

 ### Stories
 1. create a shortened version of inputed url